apache/incubator-kie-drools/kie-dmn/kie-dmn-tck/README.md

 The following workflow is suggested in order to keep tabs on new DMN TCK tests being proposed, in the scope of checking Drools DMN Engine behaviour:

-1. Identify an open PR at the DMN TCK which was not yet reviewed or commented on; check the PR against the latest Drools snapshot.
+1. Identify an open PR at the DMN TCK which is not yet reviewed or commented on; check the PR against the latest Drools snapshot.
 Avoid PR labeled with `Waiting on RTF` or similar, as that label designates that the TCK group has identified a potential problem with the Specification itself, which needs to be handled at the OMG’s RTF.

 2. If any test failure is detected, investigate the reason for the test failures: the failure could be due to Drools bug, or the test could be wrong according to the Specification.